Srisairam9881/My-Task-Manager/README.md

 *
 ![Screenshot (3)](https://user-images.githubusercontent.com/80576654/193410514-57340a0b-ac1a-4eeb-9697-02901f7149a0.png)

-* If any field are not <b>properly<b> filled means it will show alerts like below image
+* If any field are not <b>properly</b> filled means it will show alerts like below image

 ![Screenshot (4)](https://user-images.githubusercontent.com/80576654/193410518-0159cd19-b933-4eba-bb87-0f76b7c1a7c4.png)